Melanie Schilling // Specialist in human behaviour and performance

 This is where I get to share a little of my life with you (without all the professional speak).

 At slightly over 5 foot tall, I’m quite the tiny package and people often comment “oh you’re so much smaller than you seem on TV” when they meet me.
 But I pack a whole lot of energy into this small frame and what I lack in height, I reckon I make up for in enthusiasm!

 I believe in making a positive impact on people.
 I like to think that after I leave an interaction with someone, they feel a little more bouyant, optimistic and confident than when we met.
 As the wonderful Maya Angelou said “I’ve learned that people will forget what you said, people will forget what you did, but people will never forget how you made them feel” and this is something I live by.

 The most important lesson I have learned from my travels is (excuse the cliche) ‘Home is where the heart is’.
 Now that I have my little family, it doesn’t matter where we are on the planet, as long as we are together, that’s home.
 As a late-comer to the parenting game – I had Maddie via IVF at 42 – I’ve come to really value the love and connection of my tribe.

-But, when I’m in Bali with my family and friends, it’s a glam-free zone.
-I’m a fresh faced, Mum-bun kinda girl and you’ll probably find me taking in the sunset with a Bintang in hand.
-As a family, we do our best to juggle our life in a Bali, my consulting and media commitments in Australia and my hubby, Gareth’s business interests in Australia, the UK and USA.
+But, when I’m at home with my family and friends, it’s a glam-free zone.
+I’m a fresh faced, Mum-bun kinda girl and you’ll probably find me doing a grocery shop or pawing over my laptop in a cafe.
+As a family, we do our best to juggle our life, my consulting and media commitments in Australia and my hubby, Gareth’s business interests in the UK and USA.
 We don’t always get it right and I’m only too familiar with the feelings of ‘Mummy Guilt’ but we are learning.